Wedding of Prince George and Princess Victoria Mary: Wedding

 Prince George, Duke of York, and Princess Victoria Mary of Teck were married at 12:30 on 6 July 1893 at the Chapel Royal at St James's Palace.
 Their wedding was the first royal wedding to take place in St James's Chapel since the death of Prince Albert in 1861, which plunged Queen Victoria into deep mourning.
 Most of Albert and Victoria's own children were married in St George's Chapel, Windsor Castle, in relative seclusion.

 On the morning of their wedding, George accidentally caught sight of his fiancée down a long corridor of Buckingham Palace; he proceeded to make a "low and courtly bow," a gesture Mary never forgot.

 The royal parties were brought from Buckingham Palace to St James's in four large carriage processions, consisting of open landaus.
 The first procession included members of the household; this was followed by the Duke of York and his supporters in the second and Princess Mary, the Duke of Teck and Prince Adolphus of Teck in the third.
 The final procession included Queen Victoria, the Duchess of Teck and Princes Frederick and Alexander of Teck.
 The first public royal wedding in 32 years drew large numbers of spectators, many of whom gathered in the route from Buckingham Palace to St James's Palace to give the couple an "enthusiastic reception".
 Mary greeted the crowds' applause with her "side-ways smile," and with "a little nervous gesture of her white-gloved right hand".

 Princess Victoria Mary was attended by five bridesmaids and five junior bridesmaids: George's sisters Princesses Victoria and Maud of Wales; and his first cousins Princesses Victoria Melita, Alexandra, and Beatrice of Edinburgh; Princesses Margaret and Patricia of Connaught; Princesses Alice and Victoria Eugenie of Battenberg; and Princess Helena Victoria of Schleswig-Holstein.
+Each bridesmaid received a brooch from the groom.
 The Duke of York's two supporters were the Prince of Wales and the Duke of Edinburgh.

 The Archbishop of Canterbury performed the ceremony, and was assisted by the Bishop of London, the Bishop of Rochester, and five other prelates.
 George and Mary then proceeded to Buckingham Palace, where Queen Victoria made a rare public appearance on the balcony along with the Duke and Duchess.
 The marriage register was signed by the Queen, the prime minister, and all other royal personages present.
+The three-tier wedding cake was adorned with fern, white roses, and nautical decorations.

 Upon their marriage, Mary became styled as Her Royal Highness The Duchess of York.
 They spent their honeymoon at Sandringham, the Prince of Wales' estate in Norfolk, before going to Osborne House to stay with the Queen.